wkumari/draft-wkumari-dnsop-alt-tld/README.md

    normally take DNS context names); this rules out using suffixes that do not follow the usual letter, digit, and hyphen label convention.
    Another proposal was that the ALT TLD instead be a reservation under .arpa.
-This was considered, but rejected for several reasons.
+This was considered, but rejected for several reasons,
+   including:

    1. We wished this to make it clear that this is not in the DNS context, and .arpa clearly is.